systechafrica/NASSIT-Documentation/docs/src/members/contribution.md

 ### Generating a Contribution Schedule

-To generate a contributions schedule, click the **'Generate Contributions Schedule'** link to open the contributions schedule dialog box where the details of a new schedule are captured. click the **'Run Contributions Billing'** button to create a new contribution schedule.
+To generate a contributions schedule, click the **Generate Contributions Schedule** link to open the contributions schedule dialog box where the details of a new schedule are captured. click the **Run Contributions Billing** button to create a new contribution schedule.
 See screenshot below:

 <img  alt="Generating a Bill" width="95%" height="auto"  class="center"  src="../.vuepress/public/membersmedia/image41.jpg">